velolib/gregtech-flow/README.md

 ## ⏲️ Usage
 ### CLI
 1. Create a project under `projects/`.
 You can look at existing projects to see the structure.
-2. The project name is system file path relative to `projects/`, for example `plastics/epoxid`.
+2. The project name is a system file path relative to `projects/`, for example `plastics/epoxid`.
 You can run the graph creator in 2 ways:
     - `flow [project name]`
     - `flow` then inputting your project name in the dialog
 3. The output graph will pop up and be available in `output/`